 Deemed Rehabilitated in Canada – Deemed Rehabilitation

-If the criminal history is inside Canada, then this article is not for you.
-In such situations, you either need to apply for a record suspension or a TRP.
-If the criminal history is outside Canada, continue reading.
+If your criminal history is inside Canada, this article is not for you.
+You either need to apply for a record suspension or a TRP in such situations.
+However, if the criminal history is outside Canada, continue reading.

 Canadian immigration law divides criminal history outside Canada into two significant groups.

-- Serious Criminality – A criminal offence that under Canadian laws is punishable by a maximum term of imprisonment that is at least ten years.
+- Serious Criminality – A criminal offence that, under Canadian laws, is punishable by a maximum term of imprisonment of at least ten years.

-- Criminality – A criminal offence that under Canadian law is an indictable offence or multiple offences whether they are summary or indictable offences.
+- Criminality – A criminal offence under Canadian law is an indictable offence or multiple offences, whether summary or indictable offences.

 To make it a bit easier to understand, here are some examples of serious criminality:

 - Aggravated assault usually refers to physically harming another person with the help of a deadly weapon.
-Under section 286 of the Canadian Criminal Code, the maximum punishment for aggravated assault is 14 years in prison (assuming it does not result in the death of the victim).
+Under section 268 of the Canadian Criminal Code, the maximum punishment for aggravated assault is 14 years in prison (assuming it does not result in the victim’s death).
 Since the maximum sentence is more than ten years, aggravated assault is serious criminality.

-- Human trafficking under the immigration laws refers to organizing “the coming into Canada of one or more persons by means of abduction, fraud, deception or use or threat of force or coercion.”
+- Human trafficking under immigration laws refers to organizing “the coming into Canada of one or more persons utilizing abduction, fraud, deception or use or threat of force or coercion.”
 Under section 120 of IRPA, the maximum punishment for human trafficking is life imprisonment.
 As a result, human trafficking is serious criminality.

-- Arson for the fraudulent purpose could refer to put your property on fire so you can defraud the insurance company.
+- For fraudulent purposes, arson could refer to putting your property on fire so you can defraud the insurance company.
 Under section 435(1) of the Criminal Code, the maximum penalty for such an act is ten years imprisonment.
 Consequently, arson for fraudulent purposes is serious criminality.

 These are some examples of serious criminality.
 Of course, there are many more offences that IRPA considers a serious crimes.
 Also, keep in mind that sometimes a simple charge without conviction is enough for inadmissibility for outside Canada cases.

 - Indictable Offences: An indictable offence could usually result in long-term prison time.

-As I mentioned earlier, criminality refers to a single indictable conviction or more than one offence in the past whether summary or indictable conviction.
-However, if multiple charges are stemming from the same incident, IRPA considers them as one offence.
+As I mentioned earlier, criminality refers to a single indictable conviction or more than one offence in the past, whether summary or indictable conviction.
+However, if multiple charges stem from the same incident, IRPA considers them one offence.
 Here are some examples of criminality for outside Canada convictions or charges.
 All these examples are either indictable or hybrid offences.

 - Under subsection 4(3) of the Controlled Drugs and Substances Act, possession of cocaine for personal use could result in jail time for up to seven years.
 As a result, this offence is criminality.

-- Under paragraph 124(a)(c) of IRPA, if a person hires a foreign national without holding a valid work permit, they have committed an offence.
+- Under paragraph 124(1)(c) of IRPA, if a person hires a foreign national without a valid work permit, they have committed an offence.
 Furthermore, subsection 125(1) of IRPA considers a maximum penalty of two years in prison for the employer.
 Hence, it is criminality.

-- Deemed rehabilitated for indictable offences (commission or conviction)
+- Deemed to be rehabilitated for indictable offences (commission or conviction)